Dhamdha

-The city of Dhamdha is situated in the district of Durg in the state of Chhattisgarh, India.
+The town of Dhamdha is situated in the district of Durg in the state of Chhattisgarh, India.

 The town with a small population has been declared as the municipal corporation of Durg district.

 Situated along the Durg-Bemetara road, the town is easily accessible by roads from the city of Durg.
 Dhamdha which was the ancient citadel of Gondwana dynasty, today is known as historical, religious and cultural venue.
 The city's ancient name was "Dharmdham" but over time it kept on changing from Dharmdham to Dharmda, then Dhamda and finally Dhamdha.

 Geography

 Dhamdha is located at 21.45°N 81.32°E. It has an average elevation of 280 m.